 As he gained more experience, becoming widely known as the most experienced trauma surgeon in the world, David realised that volunteering on the ground wasn’t enough.
 In 2015 he set up the David Nott Foundation with his wife Elly to improve the standards and practice of humanitarian surgery, with the aim of training the doctors on the ground how to save lives amidst the horrors of war and natural disaster.

-In War Doctor, his first book, he shares his story of working in some of the world’s most dangerous countries, from coming face to face with ISIS fighters to performing an operation on a small girl while the hospital was shelled around him.
+In War Doctor, his first book, David shares his story of working in some of the world’s most dangerous countries, from coming face to face with ISIS fighters to performing an operation on a small girl while the hospital was shelled around him.

 Looking for more world-class literature?